 Prince Edward County (PEC) is a municipality in southern Ontario along the coast of Lake Ontario’s northeastern shore.
-Known for its Provincial Park, Sandbanks, and the endless amounts of wineries and breweries, Prince Edward County is the perfect destination for a summer weekend away.
+Known for its Provincial Park, Sandbanks, and endless amounts of wineries and breweries, a Prince Edward County vacation is the perfect summer weekend getaway.

 Although there is a ton to do in the region, and it was impossible to do it all in just a weekend, here are my recommendations for your first visit there.

 Where to stay on your Prince Edward County vacation

 First off, where should you stay?
 PEC has some beautiful hotels like The June Motel, and The Drake Devonshire.
 Both are Instagram-worthy, and incredibly pricey (think $250+ CAD a night).
 However, there are a ton of great Airbnb options in the area.
 In fact, I love this option because you have your own little home, and PEC is known to have some beautiful historical and cute houses.

 The Airbnb we rented was this Bloomfield Cottage.
 It was adorable and had so much beautiful property, and only cost around $195 CAD a night.

 Note that there are a few areas to stay in PEC.
 The county includes several small communities which are all pretty close together so it doesn’t overly matter where you position yourself.
 However, if you have a preference of wineries, etc. that you’d like to visit, you may choose one spot over another to save on taxi costs (Uber doesn’t exist here).

 Ahhh the County has so many great food options to visit during your Prince Edward County vacation.
 The one thing to note is that you’ll want to make reservations if you’re visiting during the busy season (the summer).
 Here are some of my top picks:

 For a nicer, fancier dinner with a view.